 Most of the time I start in Genesis and set a course towards Revelation.
 But you know what happens right around the book of Numbers… the begats, begats, begats.
 Phew.
 I think that’s right around this time of year, too.
 Then I end up having to read double for days when I couldn’t get through the whole passage.

-I’m not sure what you believe, but to me, the Bible is the best written piece of literature – it has story, poetry, laws, letters… The plot of the Bible is closely, and intricately, wound around the character of Christ.
-Rich in vocabulary (I read only the King James Version), literary devices, and varied in sentence structure, the Bible can also be a resource for grammatical and writing instruction.
+Rich in vocabulary (I read the King James Version), literary devices, and varied in sentence structure, the Bible can also be a resource for grammatical and writing instruction.
 (Pick up the book Words of Delight to get in depth treatment of all the literary devices you can find).

-Because I read a different book each day, my reading stays fresh.
-If one day is a difficult passage from Numbers,the next day might be a more meditative reading in Psalms.
-Knowing my reading will have variety daily keeps me focused and motivated to keep going day after day with my reading plan!
+With the Genre Bible reading plan, I read a different book each day, so my reading stays fresh.
+If one day has a difficult passage from Numbers, the next day might be a more meditative reading in Psalms.
+Knowing my reading will have variety keeps me focused and motivated to keep going day after day with my reading plan!

 This is the second year I am doing Bible Genre reading (actually, I started halfway through last year).
 I encourage you to give it a try – it’s something different, and you may enjoy it as much as I do!